Privacy Notice Patients

 By issuing this privacy notice, we demonstrate our commitment to openness and accountability.

-Why have we issued this privacy notice for our patients and service users?
+Why have we issued this privacy notice to Patients and Service Users?

 - Data Protection Act 2018